SpaceShipTwo VSS Enterprise with WhiteKnightTwo [Virgin Galactic]

 The first SpaceShipTwo was named VSS Enterprise.
 It was lost during the fourth powered flight.
 The second plane was named VSS Unity.

-The WhiteKnightTwo was originally also to launch the unmanned LauncherOne orbital rocket.
+The WhiteKnightTwo was originally also to launch the uncrewed LauncherOne orbital rocket.

 |SpaceShipOne (1)||White Knight-2||SpaceShipTwo / RM-2|